napalm-automation/napalm/docs/tutorials/ansible-napalm.rst

 napalm-ansible
 ==============

-Collection of ansible modules that use `napalm <https://github.com/napalm-automation/napalm>`_ to retrieve data or modify configuration on netwroking devices.
+Collection of ansible modules that use `napalm <https://github.com/napalm-automation/napalm>`_ to retrieve data or modify configuration on networking devices.

 Modules
 -------